 Whether you have a group of two – or 24 – there is likely some state park in Michigan that will have lodging to accommodate you!
 My husband and I have become big fans of the rental cabin system offered up by the Michigan Department of Natural Resources – and we have stayed in nearly all of the different types!
 For more information about cabin rentals in Michigan State Parks, click here https://www.michigan.gov/dnr/0,4570,7-350-79119_79145_81213_81219—,00.html

-So far, I’ve camped in rustic cabins without electricity, “mini cabins” with electricity and heat, camper cabins, deluxe camper cabins, a yurt with a portable propane heater, a rental pop-up camper and a replica “tipi” structure and recently, a “lodge,” which is essentially a house that used to belong to a park ranger.
+So far, I’ve camped in rustic cabins without electricity, “mini cabins” with electricity and heat, camper cabins, deluxe camper cabins, a yurt with a portable propane heater, a rental pop-up camper and a replica “tipi” structure, a “lodge,” which is essentially a house that used to belong to a park ranger, a “deluxe” camper cabin with a full bath/shower, a rent-a-tent, a tiny house and most recently, a “safari tent.”

 Here’s a roundup of some of my cabin/alternative shelter adventures in Michigan:

-Rustic cabins – No Frills – Just the Basics, Ma’am (Or Sir)
+Rustic cabins – No Frills – Just the Basics

 Interior of rustic cabin at Cheboygan State Park